One of the most fun and profitable side gigs I have found is to make money hosting parties.

 Similar parties were also called “rent parties”, where people would sell tickets to parties in their homes to help pay their rent.

 During that time, African-Americans were forced to live in segregated areas of the city with poor schools and a horrible standard of living – also due to racism and discrimination.

 They had limited job prospects, therefore making the high rent they were unfairly charged difficult to pay-in turn making these rent parties a great way to keep a roof over their heads.

-Today the cabaret party is just another way to have fun with people they enjoy.
+Over the years the cabaret party has transformed in its meaning and what we know them to be today.
+To many of us, the cabaret party is just another way to have fun with people they enjoy.

 Who Holds Cabaret Parties Today

 To be honest with you, most people who hold cabaret parties are just regular old folks.
 These people are either “too old” for the club or don’t want to be bothered with them.